How to deal with anger during divorce

 The best way for dealing with anger during divorce is to communicate how you feel to your ex-partner and discuss why you are feeling that way.
 You can also try solo or couples counselling, which can help by simply talking about why you are experiencing divorce anger.

-Can amicable help with anger during divorce?
+Can amicable help with anger during a divorce?

 amicable specialises in helping couples separate in a kinder way, without expensive legal battles or damaging parents' relationships with each other.
 Our specialists will help you understand if anger or another emotion is an obstacle to reaching a fair agreement over dividing money and property or making child arrangements.